titi0267/GasPrice-France/README.md

 ### Suggestions

-Feel free to suggest modifications or new features to this app !
+Feel free to open issues for suggestions, bugs or new features that you would like to see in this app !